FlatFilers/demo-agent/documents/extractors.md

-# Try Auto-Extraction
+# Try Extractors

 ---

 The Flatfile Platform is a powerful tool for working with your Data.
-But first your data has to be available to work with.
+But first, your data has to be available to work with.
 Making existing data available in Flatfile is simple: upload, extract, map.

-Extraction is the process of extracting data from it's original format to the Flatfile Platform.
-Whether your incoming data is `.json`, `.xlsx`, `.zip` or a multitude of others extraction can be automated via the use Plugins.
+Extraction is the process of extracting data from its original format to the Flatfile Platform.
+Whether your incoming data is `.json`, `.xlsx`, `.zip`, or a multitude of others extraction can be automated via the use of Plugins.
 Simply configure your Listener to use one or more extractor plugins and extraction will be handled automatically upon file upload.

-## Making this space
+## Making this Space

 This Space has been configured to use several extractor plugins.